OpenHealth Phase 1 Prototype

 2Paths was responsible for the business analysis, technical architecture and software development and worked in partnership with two other Vancouver-based development firms.
 For this project, we successfully evaluated the client’s requirements, conducted appropriate research on the available technologies and risks, established an architecture and software design which resulted in a functional prototype to test the integration of technologies.

 In addition, 2Paths analyzed the sample health data to be used for the prototype and developed a queryable online analytical processing (OLAP) cube, which effectively transformed the relational data into a multi-dimensional array of data to facilitate efficient querying, filtering and aggregation of the data.

 Helping to inform DHIS 2 development

-The source code for OpenHealth was provided to the University of Oslo during the scoping of DHIS 2, an open source health management information system used at various levels in 47 countries worldwide.
+The source code for OpenHealth was provided to the University of Oslo during the scoping of DHIS 2.
 While our software was not utilized directly, some of our approaches have helped to inform the direction of DHIS 2.

 - Ext JS